Joel Bloom: President of NJIT

 President Bloom's contract takes top spot among New Jersey college presidents, making him the highest paid state employee in Newark, where the per capita income of residents is $20,000 annually and 27% of residents fall below the poverty line.

 During his time at NJIT, President Bloom oversaw construction of a new 200,000 sq. ft. multipurpose Wellness and Events Center costing over $100 million, which was financed through a mixture of student tuition increases and taxpayer money.
 NJIT out-of-state tuition increased from $25,334 in 2011 to $33,386 in 2020 ($13,974 to $17,674 in-state tuition).

 During this time, NJIT also demolished several landmarked structures around its campus, among them the Warren Street School that had been considered for the National Register of Historic Places.
 The landmarked school was built from 1892 to 1908 by Newark-based architect Jeremiah O'Rourke.
-Other demolitions during this period included brownstones and two landmarked brick factories on Newark's Dr. Martin Luther King Boulevard Jr. As a result, the neighboring James Street Commons Historic District was listed as one of the "ten most endangered" historic places in the state by the non-profit organization Preservation NJ.
+Other demolitions during this period included brownstones and two landmarked brick factories on Newark's Dr. Martin Luther King Jr. Boulevard.
+As a result, the neighboring James Street Commons Historic District was listed as one of the "ten most endangered" historic places in the state by the non-profit organization Preservation NJ.

+On October 6 2023, NJIT renamed the "Wellness and Events Center" to the "Joel and Diane Bloom Wellness and Events Center" to honor the contributions of former NJIT president, Joel Bloom.